Enterprise Risk Management

 MRU's Risk Management uses the ISO 31000 standard as a guide to develop and implement ERM processes.
 These processes enable the University to identify, assess, evaluate, and treat institutional risks and opportunities, which then can be used as a basis for decision making and accountability.

-Reputational Risk: the image of Mount Royal University in the community
+Reputational Risk : Impact to the perception of Mount Royal University within the community.

 Contact us!
 We want to ensure that all risks are being captured and evaluated on an ongoing basis.